Neil Simon Theater (originally Alvin Theater)

-The biggest hits with LGBT associations at the Alvin Theater were Anything Goes (1934) and Something for the Boys (1943), with lyrics and music by Cole Porter, the latter with choreography by Jack Cole; Lady in the Dark (1941), with costume design by Irene Sharaff and with actor Danny Kaye as a stereotypical gay character; No Time for Sergeants (1955), with Roddy McDowall; Bells Are Ringing (1958-59), with choreography by Jerome Robbins and Bob Fosse, and scenic and costume design by Raoul Pene Du Bois, with Judy Holliday (Best Actress Tony Award; opened at the Shubert Theater); A Funny Thing Happened on the Way to the Forum (1962-64; Best Musical Tony Award), with music and lyrics by Stephen Sondheim, and with choreography by Jack Cole; and Company (1970) (Best Musical, Book of a Musical, Original Score, and Lyrics Tony Awards) by George Furth, with music and lyrics by Stephen Sondheim, and musical staging by Michael Bennett with Bob Avian, associate choreographer.
+The biggest hits with LGBT associations at the Alvin Theater were Anything Goes (1934) and Something for the Boys (1943-44), with lyrics and music by Cole Porter, the latter with choreography by Jack Cole; Lady in the Dark (1941), with costume design by Irene Sharaff and with actor Danny Kaye as a stereotypical gay character; No Time for Sergeants (1955), with Roddy McDowall; Bells Are Ringing (1958-59), with choreography by Jerome Robbins and Bob Fosse, and scenic and costume design by Raoul Pene Du Bois, with Judy Holliday (Best Actress Tony Award; opened at the Shubert Theater); A Funny Thing Happened on the Way to the Forum (1962-64; Best Musical Tony Award), with music and lyrics by Stephen Sondheim, and with choreography by Jack Cole; and Company (1970) (Best Musical, Book of a Musical, Original Score, and Lyrics Tony Awards) by George Furth, with music and lyrics by Stephen Sondheim, and musical staging by Michael Bennett with Bob Avian, associate choreographer.

 LGBT performers at the Alvin included Marjorie Main in Music in the Air (1932-33), Georgette Harvey in Porgy and Bess (1935-36), Alfred Lunt and Montgomery Clift in There Shall Be No Night (1940), Marlon Brando in A Flag is Born (1946), Maurice Evans in Man and Superman (1947), Mary Martin in Kind Sir (1953), Farley Granger in First Impressions (1959), Anthony Perkins and Grover Dale in Greenwillow (1959), and Walter Pidgeon in Dinner at Eight (revival, 1966).